Township-of-Clearmount/Municipal-Council/Foundational Statutory Instruments/Town Charter.md

 ### Section 902 - Transparency
 The Head Librarian will be responsible for releasing any and all works in the French and English language.

-## ARTICLE X - THE CLEARMOUNT VOLUNTEER FIRE DEPARTMENT
+## Article X - Clearmount Volunteer Fire Department

 ### Section 1000 - The Clearmount Volunteer Fire Department
 Clearmount Volunteer Fire Department is the primary fire and rescue department in the Town, responsible for reducing residents from loss of life in the event of emergencies and helping prevent and extinguish unlawful fires throughout the Town.